GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc.

-For most people, most of the time, the authors recommend storing Bitcoin using a high-quality online storage service.
+For most people, most of the time, storing Bitcoin using a high-quality online storage service is sufficient.
 The pros and cons of the various online services are beyond the scope of this document, but most popular ones are fairly secure and easy to use.

 However, all online storage services still come with some notable risks which self-managed storage does not have: